research-library/biotech/notes.md

 - **Dose-response characterization.** Artificial organelles, delivery vehicles, condensate-forming scaffolds, and RNA therapeutics must be titratable.
 Excessive intracellular cargo could disrupt native cellular function.
 For miRNA-based interventions, supraphysiological miRNA levels can saturate the RISC machinery, causing widespread off-target silencing.
 For synthetic condensates, uncontrolled phase separation could sequester essential cellular components.

 - **Reversibility.** Where possible, interventions should be designed to be reversible or self-limiting.
 RNA-based approaches (miRNA mimics, siRNA) are inherently transient.
 Condensates are inherently dynamic and can be designed to dissolve.
 Epigenetic modifications are preferred over permanent genome edits when both are viable.

-- **Germline protection.** All editing interventions must be restricted to somatic cells.
-Delivery systems should be engineered to exclude germline tissues, and protocols must include germline monitoring as a safety endpoint [Gostimskaya, 2022].

 ---